-Here is it's chart on the day as of 3:37 p.m..
+Here is it's chart on the day as of 3:37 p.m.
+There is recent talk of Trumph helping the farmers with bailouts..

 Now look at these three series of Call options.
 They are all "out-of-the-money" Call options.

 What are the odds of ever catching this action?
 It would of have required the mentality to be willing to buy them on this morning's dip.
 That plus the stomach to purchase Call options which are "out-of-the-money" with only one day to go.
 It's not everyone's cup of tea.
-I understand that.
+I get that.
 So once again, Caterpillar has had a healthy upsurge on the day.
 Would it make any sense to be looking at tomorrow's Puts?
 Well check out this one series of "at-the-money" Puts.

 They actually look very reasonable in price.
 So the question now is why are so few trader's finding value in them?
 One reason is that if Boeing jumps a bit on tomorrow's opening these Puts could quickly lose half their value.
 Boeing's five day chart will now help to better put all of this into perspective.